Sami's business review – The impact of software licensing on organizations – how to remain competitive?

-Typically, CAD software licencing costs represent some of the largest software costs to engineering and design companies.
-The current tough business environment has highlighted the importance of flexible CAD software licencing options to better meet diverse needs and manage the associated costs.
-While some CAD software providers are, for example, doing away with network licencing, at CADMATIC we believe that this option and other flexible licensing options are crucial for many companies to operate efficiently and remain competitive.
+Typically, CAD software licensing costs represent some of the largest software costs to engineering and design companies.
+The current tough business environment has highlighted the importance of flexible CAD software licensing options to better meet diverse needs and manage the associated costs.
+While some CAD software providers are, for example, doing away with network licensing, at CADMATIC we believe that this option and other flexible licensing options are crucial for many companies to operate efficiently and remain competitive.

 Engineering and design companies appreciate the ability to have many different users in the organization that can use software as the need arises, as opposed to licenses that are assigned only to named users.
 Many users may only need the design software for a limited number of hours per month, or to quickly adjust a diagram or implement a change.
 Shifting licenses between users in such cases can become an unnecessary administrative headache.

 Being forced to change from network licensing to named user licensing also often does not come at favourable terms.
 The annual cost per user can even double!
 There is a perception out there that CAD software suppliers are adjusting licensing policies just to increase revenue without adding tangible benefits.

 5 network licenses and 25 users become 10 named users